CZ-NIC/deckard/README.rst

 - pytest_ - testing framework for Python, used for running the test cases
 - pytest-xdist_ - module for pytest for distributed testing
 - pyroute2_ - Python netlink library (managing IP addresses, routes,…)
-- dumpcap_ - command line tool for network capture (part of Wireshark)
+- tcpdump_ - command line tool for network capture
 - faketime_ - used for faking the time in tests of DNSSEC

 Compatibility